JordanHoldorf/NIOP-S-Framework/README.md

 Citation
 --------
-## Citation

-If you use the NIOP-S Framework in research, policy analysis, or publications, please cite the archived software release:
+If you use the NIOP-S Framework please cite the archived software release:

 Citation metadata is provided in [`CITATION.cff`](./CITATION.cff).